-It is widely recognized that large language models can significantly improve output quality by optimizing input prompts.
-However, our research reveals significant differences in the sensitivity of domestic and international models to prompts.
-In this experiment, we defined mapping, path planning, and spatial understanding as complex spatial tasks.
-Most test results for these three complex spatial tasks showed that international models, such as gpt-4o, exhibited "versatility," improving performance under various prompt strategies.
-This was particularly evident in reasoning tasks, where using chain-of-thought (CoT) and zero-shot-CoT significantly enhanced performance.
-In contrast, domestic models, particularly glm-4, showed different responses in spatial understanding tasks, with each prompt strategy seemingly leading to a performance decline.
-This difference may be due to several factors: 1) Differences in architecture design between glm-4 and models like gpt-4o may lead to varied performance when handling prompt strategies.2) glm-4 may be relatively weaker in basic spatial understanding and reasoning abilities compared to models like gpt-4o.
-Therefore, even with prompt strategy optimization, it may not significantly improve performance and could potentially degrade due to information overload or improper processing.3) glm-4 may have bottlenecks when handling complex tasks, and the introduction of prompt strategies could further increase task complexity, affecting performance.
-Therefore, to fully realize the potential of different large language models, it is crucial to carefully design prompts for specific problems.
+LLMs are widely recognized for significantly improving output quality by optimizing input prompts.
+However, our research reveals significant differences in how different models respond to prompts.
+In this experiment, we defined NL2API Mapping, simple route planning, and spatial understanding as complex spatial tasks.
+The majority of the test results for these tasks indicated that models like gpt-4o exhibited greater ``versatility", improving performance across various prompt strategies.
+This was particularly evident in reasoning tasks, where the use of chain-of-thought (CoT) and zero-shot CoT significantly enhanced performance\cite{wei2022chain}.
+In contrast, models like glm-4 showed a different pattern of responses in spatial understanding tasks, with each prompt strategy seemingly leading to a decline in performance.
+This difference may be due to several factors: 1) Differences in architectural design between glm-4 and models like gpt-4o may lead to varying performance when handling prompt strategies\cite{glm2024chatglm}\cite{openai2024gpt4o}; 2) glm-4 may be relatively weaker in basic spatial understanding and reasoning abilities compared to models like gpt-4o, meaning that even with optimized prompt strategies, its performance may not improve significantly and could even degrade due to information overload or improper processing; 3) glm-4 may face bottlenecks when handling complex tasks, and the introduction of prompt strategies could further increase task complexity, impacting performance.
+Therefore, to fully realize the potential of different LLMs, it is essential to carefully design prompts for specific tasks.